-Remote Start Climate Control Operation : If equipped with remote start, the climate control system may run when the vehicle is started remotely.
+Remote Start Climate Control Operation, If Equipped: The climate control system may run when the vehicle is started remotely. system uses the driver's previous settings to heat or cool the inside of the vehicle.
 The rear defog may come on during remote start based on cold ambient conditions.
 The rear defog indicator light does not come on during a remote start.

-If equipped, the heated seats will turn on if it is cold outside or the ventilated seats will turn on if it is hot outside.
-The heated and ventilated seat indicator lights may not come on during a remote start.
-If equipped, the heated steering wheel will come on in a remote start if it is cold outside.
-The heated steering wheel indicator light may not come on.
+When enabled, the front heated seats, if equipped, will turn on automatically if it is cold outside.
+The heated seat indicator lights do not come on during a remote start.